HaojunChen663/PixVerve-95K/flux2_infer/README.md

 pip install -r flux2_infer/requirements.txt
 ```

 Optional attention packages such as FlashAttention, SageAttention, or xFormers are used automatically if installed.
 Otherwise PyTorch SDPA is used.

 ## Scripts

-Run from the parent directory that contains `flux2_infer/`.
+Please run from the parent directory that contains `flux2_infer/`.

 ```bash
 MODEL_PATH=/path/to/FLUX.2-klein-base-4B \